Wisdom Teeth Extractions Near You

 - A tumor has developed (cancerous and noncancerous).

 - Abscess (pus-filled sac) or cysts (sac filled with fluid and other cells) have formed.

 - Extensive decay.

-Before the surgery is officially performed, your dentist will explain each step of the treatment to you, so you know what to expect.
-Don’t hesitate to ask questions either.
+Before the surgery is officially performed, our dentist will explain each treatment step to you so you know what to expect.
+Don’t hesitate to ask questions, either.

-A dentist or an oral surgeon will perform the extraction.
-To start, they will provide you with anesthesia, so you don’t feel any pain.
+A dentist will perform the wisdom teeth removal surgery.
+To start, they will provide you with anesthesia so you don’t feel any pain.
 Depending on your preferences and needs, you may be kept awake be put to sleep.

 A small cut is made into the gum tissue that surrounds your tooth.
-Any debris such as bits of bones that can interfere with the process is removed.
-When your tooth is accessible, it is taken out with forceps; if your tooth is severely fractured, your dentist will extract one piece at a time.
-When the socket is empty, it’s then cleaned and stitched closed to protect it from infection.
+Any debris, such as bits of bones that can interfere with the process, is removed.
+When your tooth is accessible, it is removed with forceps; if it is severely fractured, our dentist will extract one piece at a time.
+When the socket is empty, it’s cleaned and stitched closed to protect it from infection.
 Finally, a tiny square of gauze is placed over the surgical site to staunch the minimal bleeding which will most likely occur.

-Take it easy for the next couple of days and allow your mouth to heal.
+Take it easy for the next few days, and let your mouth heal.
 Take Tylenol or Advil to manage any soreness or swelling, don’t smoke, and don’t brush your teeth or spit for the next 24 hours.
-If you have any problems, let your dentist know right away.
+If you have any problems, let our dentist know right away.

 At our dental office, we provide effective wisdom tooth extractions near you.
-To get started with this process and obtain a smile that’s functional and pain-free, call, email, or drop by our location today.
+To get started with this process and obtain a functional and pain-free smile, call, email, or drop by our location today.